oussema286/fordead_package/docs/user_guides/english/06_export_results.md

 ## STEP 5: Output export
 This step allows you to output the results in the format desired by the user, for the desired period and frequency.
 If chosen, a confidence index corresponding to the current stress index of pixels detected as suffering from dieback, and within the forest mask and valid area mask is extracted from the stress index results of step 3 and exported.
-The pixels are also classified into classes, based on the discretization of this confidence index using a list of thresholds.
+The pixels are also classified, based on the discretization of this confidence index using a list of thresholds.
 Pixels with only three anomalies are classified as the lowest class, because 3 anomalies are not considered enough to calculate a meaningful index.

 #### INPUTS
 The input parameters are :